Kristiansand: Christianity

 Kristiansand Cathedral is the largest church in Kristiansand.
 It is located in Kvadraturen with the town hall and Wergelandsparken.
 The church was built in 1885 and have the capacity of 1500 people.
 The church is the seat of the Bishop of Agder and Telemark in the Church of Norway.
 Grim Church was built in 1969 and has a capacity of 750 people.
 Vågsbygd Church is the church of Vågsbygd, it is located in the centrum of Vågsbygd and was built in 1967 and has a capacity of 650.
 Lund Church was built in 1987 and has a capacity of 600 people.
 Søm Church was built in 2004 and has a capacity of 600.
 The church was Kristiansand municipality 1000 year building and is the largest church in Oddernes.
 The windows of Søm Church was designed by Kjell Nupen.

 There are also churches located at Flekkerøy, Hellemyr, Hånes, Justvik, Oddemarka (Oddernes), Randesund, Strai (Torridal), Tveit and Voie.
 There are chapeaus all over the city.
 Christianity is strongest in Flekkerøy and Søm, even though Southern Norway is called the Norwegian Bible belt, Christianity doesn't play a big part in the rest of the city.

 There is a Catholic church in Kvadraturen, St. Ansgar's Church.
 At Slettheia, there is a Latter-day Saint church and at Tinnheia, there is an Orthodox church.

-The Church of Norway has twelve parishes (sokn) within the municipality of Kristiansand.
+The Church of Norway has twelve parishes (sokn) within the city of Kristiansand.
 It is part of the Kristiansand arch-deanery in the Diocese of Agder og Telemark.